Resident Training Program - Internal Medicine Residency

 - Call on all services at all sites - including floor teams and ICU's at all sites - is every fourth night.

-- We track resident duty hours through a self-reporting method to ensure compliance with all RRC Duty Hour Requirements.
+- We track resident duty hours through a self-reporting method to ensure compliance with all ACGME Duty Hour Requirements.

 - Interns are strictly capped at 5 admissions per long call or night float shift with upper level residents capped at 10 supervisory admissions.